 continues to use Medicines legislation to ban their sale to smokers,

-wants more research on safety and efficacy before introducing nicotine
+the Ministry wants more research on safety and efficacy before

 End Smoking NZ says the Ministry of Health should

-Consider the real peril of smokers facing a 50% risk of dying
+the real peril of smokers facing a 50% risk of dying from continued

-3) As long as Government permits sale of lethal tobacco
+long as Government permits sale of lethal tobacco cigarettes,

-cigarettes, Government has a duty to permit sale of a full range of
+Government has a duty to permit sale of a full range of safer cigarette

-cigarette substitutes under the Smokefree Environments Act.
-Medicinal purity standards required by the
+the Smokefree Environments Act.
+Medicinal purity standards required by the Medicines Act

-Medicines Act prevents nicotine e-cigarette cartridges being sold in
+prevents nicotine e-cigarette cartridges being sold in NZ

-The e-cigarette needs regulation, not by banning it under the
+e-cigarette needs regulation, not by banning it under the Medicines